 #5 Garden art

-Gather any of the spring flowers that are fading, leaves and grass and create a picture.
+Simply, gather any of the spring flowers that are fading, leaves and grass and create a picture.
 If you haven’t many in your own garden, collect some whilst out on a walk.

 #6 Fun activity box